dabeaz/curio/docs/reference.rst

     if s.expired:
         # Timeout occurred

-It's important to note that every curio operation can be cancelled by timeout.
+It's important to note that every Curio operation can be cancelled by timeout.
 Rather than having every possible call take an explicit *timeout* argument, you should wrap the call using :func:`timeout_after` or :func:`ignore_after` as appropriate.